 Then you still need to make sure that enough tanks are filled for the rest of the day and the next day of diving.
 That compressor runs all day and all season long!
 It’s your lullaby at night and your alarm in the morning.
 The next day you get up and you do it all again!

 The back of a dive centre is not a place for sissies.

-Some dive professionals work in the front office too so after a trip out it could be your shift on the desk to take phone calls, arrange the catering for the next day, arrange the trips for the next day and attend to some pretty crazy wants and needs from clients.
-That desk shift/job is no joke.
+Some dive professionals work in the front office too, after a trip out it could be your shift on the desk to take phone calls, arrange the catering for the next day, arrange the trips for the next day and attend to some pretty crazy wants and needs from clients.
+That desk shift/job is not the easiest.
 We need to appreciate that person on the other line of the phone in the dive industry.
 Dive professional or not it is hard work!

 You do not always smell like coconut, sunblock, shea butter or pineapples.
 You live in a wetsuit and most mornings you get into a wet wetsuit and some of us pee in them.
 Listen, you get a diver who pees in their wetsuit and then you get a diver who never admits to peeing in their wetsuit.
 If you gotta go you gotta goooo!

-Patience, let’s talk about patience.
-You have to be so patient with people and fixing foggy masks, dealing with bad buoyancy, kitting people up, continuously repeating or explaining things and dealing with people who are anxious in the water by reassuring them that you will keep them safe and that you will make sure that nothing bad will happen to them as long as they listen to you.
+You need to have patience with people and fixing foggy masks, dealing with bad buoyancy, kitting people up, continuously repeating or explaining things and dealing with people who are anxious in the water by reassuring them that you will keep them safe and that you will make sure that nothing bad will happen to them as long as they listen to you.